pkardas/notes/books/head-first-design-patterns/notes.md

 - Build your team's shared vocabulary.
 This is one of the most powerful benefits of using patterns.
 - Like any community, the patterns community has its own lingo.
 Don;t let that hold you back.
 Having read this book, you know most of it.

+## Chapter 14: Leftover Patterns

+**Bridge**

+> Use the Bridge Pattern to vary not only your implementations, but also your abstractions.

+Benefits:

++ Decouples an implementation so that it is bout bound permanently to an interface.
++ Abstraction and implementation can be extended independently.
++ Changes to the concrete abstraction classes don;t affect the client.

+Bridge Uses and Drawbacks:

+- Useful in graphics and windowing systems that need to run over multiple platforms.
+- Useful any time you need to vary an interface and an implementation in different ways.
+- Increases complexity.

+**Builder**

+> Use the Builder Pattern to encapsulate the construction of a product and allow it to be constructed in steps.

+Benefits:

++ Encapsulates the way a complex object is constructed.
++ Allows objects to be constructed in a multistep and varying process (as opposed to one-step factories).
++ Hides the internal representation of the product from the client.
++ Product implementations can be swapped in and out because the client only sees an abstract interface.

+Builder Uses and Drawbacks:

+- Often used for building composite structures.
+- Constructing objects requires more domain knowledge of the client than when using a Factory.

+**Chain of Responsibility**

+> Use the Chain of Responsibility Pattern when you want to give more than one object a chance to handle a request.

+Benefits:

++ Decouples the sender of the request and its receivers.
++ Simplifies your object because it doesn't have to know the chain's structure and keep direct references to its members.
++ Allows you to add or remove responsibilities dynamically by changing the members or order of the chain.

+Chain of Responsibility Uses and Drawbacks:

+- Commonly used in Windows systems to handle events like mouse clicks and keyboard events.
+- Execution of the request isn't guaranteed - it may fall ofo the end of the chain if no object handles it.
+- Can be hard to observe and debug at runtime.

+**Flyweight**

+> Use the Flyweight Pattern when one instance of a class can be used to provide many virtual instances.

+Benefits:

++ Reduces the number of objects instances at runtime, saving memory.
++ Centralizes state for many "virtual" objects into a single location.

+Flyweight Uses and Drawbacks:

+- The Flyweight is used when a class has many instances, and they all can be controlled identically.
+- A drawback, of the Flyweight Pattern is once you have implemented it, single, logical instances of the class will not be able to behave independently from the other instances.

+**Interpreter**

+> Use the Interpreter Pattern to build an interpreter for a language.

+When you need to implement a simple language, the Interpreter Pattern defines a class based representations for its grammar along with an interpreter to interpret its sentences.
+To represent the language, you use a class to represent each rule in the language.

+Benefits:

++ Representing each grammar rule in a class makes the language easy to implement.
++ Because the grammar is represented by classes, you can easily change or extend the language.
++ By adding methods to the class structure, you can add new behaviors beyond interpretation, like pretty printing and more sophisticated program validation.

+Interpreter Uses and Drawbacks:

+- Use Interpreter when you need to implement a simple language.
+- Appropriate when you have a simple grammar and simplicity is more important than efficiency.
+- Used for scripting and programming languages.
+- This pattern can become cumbersome when the number of grammar rules is large.
+In these cases a parser/compiler generator may be more appropriate.

+**Mediator**

+> Use the Mediator Pattern to centralize complex communications and control between related objects.

+Benefits:

++ Increases the reusability of the objects supported by the Mediator by decoupling them from the system.
++ Simplifies maintenance fo the system by centralizing control logic,
++ Simplifies and reduces the variety of messages sent between objects in the system.

+Mediator Uses and Drawbacks:

+- The Mediator is commonly used to coordinate related GUI components.
+- A drawback so the Mediator Pattern is that without proper design, the Mediator object itself can become overly complex.

+**Memento**

+> Use the Memento Pattern when you need to be able to return an object to one of ots previous states: for instance, if
+> your user requests an "undo"

+The Memento has 2 goals: Saving the important state of a system's key object.
+Maintaining the key object's encapsulation.

+Keeping the Single Responsibility Principle n mind, it is also a good idea to keep the state that you are saving separate from the key object.
+This separate object that holds the state is known as the Memento object.

+Benefits:

++ Keeping the saved state external from the key object helps to maintain cohesion.
++ Keeps the key object's data encapsulated.
++ Provides easy-to-implement recovery capability.

+Memento Uses and Drawbacks:

+- The Memento is used to save state.
+- A drawback to using Memento is that saving and restoring state can be time-consuming.
+- In Java systems, consider using Serialization to save a system's state.

+**Prototype**

+> Use the Prototype Pattern when creating an instance of a given class is either expensive or complicated.

+The Prototype Pattern allows you to make new instances by copying existing instances.

+Benefits:

++ Hides the complexities of making new instances from the client.
++ Provides the option for the client to generate objects whose type is not known.
++ In some circumstances, copying an object can be more efficient than creating a new object.

+Prototype Uses and Drawbacks:

+- Prototype should be considered wen a system must create new objects of many types in a complex class hierarchy.
+- A drawback to using Prototype is that making a copy of an object can sometimes be complicated.

+**Visitor**

+> Use the Visitor Pattern when you want to add capabilities to a composite of objects and encapsulation is not
+> important.

+The Visitor works hand in hand with a Traverser.
+The Traverser knows how to navigate to all the objects in a Composite.
+The Traverser guides the Visitor through the Composite so that the Visitor can collect state as it goes.
+Once state has been gathered, the Client can have the Visitor pattern perform various operations on the state.

+Benefits:

++ Allows you to add operations to a Composite.
++ Adding new operations is relatively easy.
++ The code for operations performed by the Visitor is centralized.

+Visitor Drawbacks:

+- The Composite classes' encapsulation is broken when the Visitor is used.
+- Because the traversal function is involved, changes to the Composite structure are more difficult.